 Emission Reduction Programs and Achievements

 Cabot is committed to the responsible reduction of GHG emissions.
-Our initial GHG data gathering program was implemented in 2011 and we have been engaged in extensive efforts to reduce our GHG emissions from all sources, including heaters, pneumatic devices, drilling rigs, venting and flaring in completion operations, engines in completion operations and fugitive methane.
+We implemented our initial GHG data gathering program in 2011 and we have been engaged in extensive efforts to reduce our GHG emissions from all sources, including heaters, pneumatic devices, drilling rigs, venting and flaring in completion operations, engines in completion operations and fugitive methane.

 As part of Cabot’s commitment to support practical and sustainable environmental programs, we are an original member and supporter of API’s “The Environmental Partnership” program launched in December 2017.
-We will participate with a group of our industry’s largest companies to reduce Methane and VOCs in our operations through the sharing of best practices and implementing innovative strategies as they are developed.
-Cabot is excited to be an original member of The Environmental Partnership and we look forward to the continued growth in its membership and the resulting benefits for Cabot and all of our stakeholders.
-For more information on The Environmental Partnership please see: https://theenvironmentalpartnership.org/
+We will participate with a group of our industry’s largest companies to reduce methane and volatile organic compounds (VOCs) in our operations through the sharing of best practices and implementing innovative strategies as they are developed.
+Cabot is excited to be an original member of The Environmental Partnership and we look forward to the continued growth in its membership and the resulting benefits for Cabot and all our stakeholders.

 Cabot also participates in the EPA Natural Gas STAR program.
 The Natural Gas STAR program is a voluntary program that encourages oil and natural gas companies to adopt proven, cost-effective technologies and practices that improve operational efficiencies and reduce methane emissions to the atmosphere.